darwincastro/YANGmodels_Xpath/README.md

 # YANGmodels_Xpath

- ## Collapsible Sections

-You can expand and collapse sections by visiting the [HTML page](./index.html).

 - Cisco-IOS-XE-wireless-access-point-oper Module
   - /access-point-oper-data/ap-name-mac-map
     - Represents information related to APs based on their names and MAC addresses.